Alauddin Mahmud Syah II: Failed diplomacy

-The Aceh War
+Aceh War

 The Governor-General in Batavia, James Loudon, considered that the Acehnese sultan must be given the choice of acknowledging Dutch supremacy or face war.
 He held on to this even after it appeared that Alauddin Mahmud Syah was not personally involved in the Singapore negotiations.
 The official J.F.N.
 Nieuwenhuyzen was dispatched to Aceh in March 1873.
 Arriving to the roadstead outside the capital he issued an ultimatum.
 The reply was evasive and on 26 March war was declared.

 This was the start of the Aceh War that would keep the Dutch colonial army busy for the next four decades.
 Some days later an army of 3,600 men under General J.H.R.
 Köhler arrived by sea.
 The troops landed and the fortified Baiturrahman Grand Mosque was taken.
 However, General Köhler was killed in the process and an attempt on the sultan's palace failed.
 The expedition returned to Java in April after having utterly failed.
 A second expedition under Jan van Swieten, almost twice as strong, landed in December 1873.
 This time it was well prepared.
 The mosque was again taken on 6 January 1874, and the palace was occupied on 24 January after the defenders had deserted it.
 Sultan Alauddin Mahmud Syah, who was sick with cholera, had been evacuated on 15 January and brought to Luëng Bata.
 He died there on 28 January 1874.
 However, the idea held by the Dutch military leadership that the fall of the capital would make an end to the war, proved entirely false.
 A new sultan, Alauddin Muhammad Da'ud Syah II, was proclaimed in the next year and would symbolize resistance against the intruders until 1903.